Path-dependency and emergent computing under vectorial driving: INTRODUCTION

 However, the spatial extension of complex materials naturally leads to the question of spatially textured driving.
-For example, one can push a crumpled sheet at various locations in various orders.
+For example, one can push a crumpled sheet or metamaterial at various locations in various orders \cite{GuoNat2023,FlorijnPRL2014}.
 We refer to this as {\em vectorial} sequential driving, with each component of $\vec{\varepsilon}$ corresponding to, e.g., the compression or strain at a given location.
-For strongly nonlinear responses, associated with complex materials, superposition no longer describes the response.
-Instead the driving {\em path} from $\vec{\varepsilon}_1$ to $\vec{\varepsilon}_2$ plays a crucial role, leading to sequential responses, memory effects and computational capabilities that have no counterpart in scalar driving.
-While path-dependencies have been studied extensively for materials that exhibit plasticity \cite{Mozaffar2019}, here we focus on path-dependencies of multistable, athermal materials that are driven quasistatically, for which we lack a coherent description.
+For strongly nonlinear responses associated with complex materials, superposition no longer describes the response.
+Instead the driving {\em path} from $\vec{\varepsilon}_1$ to $\vec{\varepsilon}_2$ plays a crucial role, leading to sequential responses, memory effects, and computational capabilities that have no counterpart in scalar driving.
+We note that sequential vectorial driving itself is not new - think of the Carnot cycle - and path-dependencies have been studied extensively for materials that exhibit plasticity \cite{MozaffarPNAS2019}.
+Here we focus on {developing a coherent and practical framework to characterize the} path-dependencies of multistable, athermal materials that are driven quasistatically.

-We address the following broad questions: What new phenomena, memory effects and computational capabilities can be accessed with vectorial driving?
+We address the following broad questions: What new phenomena, memory effects, and computational capabilities can be accessed with vectorial driving?
 How can path-dependent sequential responses be described?
-How can the descriptions for scalar and vectorial driving be connected?
 How to deal with the complexity associated with high-dimensional driving?

 To address these questions, we combine experiments with simulations and theory to probe the path-dependent sequential response of metamaterials based on chains of coupled nonlinear units (Fig.~\ref{fig:PathDependency}a).
 These chains naturally allow vectorial driving by compressing the individual units.
-By designing the units as oppositely biased elastic beams, the metamaterial forms a chain of tunable double-well elements with antagonistic nearest neighbor interactions which captures generic features of the path-dependent response of complex materials.
+By designing the units as oppositely biased elastic beams, the metamaterial forms a chain of tunable double-well elements with antagonistic nearest-neighbor interactions, which captures generic features of the path-dependent response of complex materials.